danielfett/draft-dpop/main.md

 of TLS client authentication in user agents and a lack of support for HTTP token binding, neither mechanism can be used if an OAuth client is a Single Page Application (SPA) running in a web browser.
-Native applications installed and run on a user's device, which often have dedicated protected storage for cryptographic keys are another example well positioned to benefit from DPoP-bound tokens to guard against misuse of tokens by a compromised or malicious resource.
+Native applications installed and run on a user's device are another example well positioned to benefit from DPoP-bound tokens to guard against misuse of tokens by a compromised or malicious resource.
+Such applications often have dedicated protected storage for cryptographic keys.

-DPoP can be used to sender-constrain access tokens regardless of the client authentication method employed.
-Furthermore, DPoP can also be used to sender-constrain refresh tokens issued to public clients (those without authentication credentials associated with the `client_id`).
+DPoP can be used to sender-constrain access tokens regardless of the client authentication method employed, but DPoP itself cannot be used for client authentication.
+DPoP can also be used to sender-constrain refresh tokens issued to public clients (those without authentication credentials associated with the `client_id`).

 ## Conventions and Terminology